tauri-apps/tauri-docs/website/docs/getting-started/intro.md

 ### Bundling an App

 The basic process of building a Tauri App is very straightforward and unopinionated.
 In the Tauri configuration file you reference a distribution folder e.g. `../dist/spa` where your HTML, CSS, JS and other assets can be found.
-Then you run `tauri build`.
+Then you tell the Tauri CLI to build your app.
 Tauri prepares your code depending upon your configuration and bundles everything up into a nice and tidy binary.

 <div className="alert alert--info" role="alert">
 The first time you build a project it will take some time to collect the resources that Tauri needs from the relevant Rust Crates, but subsequent builds will be much faster as it is all cached.